 Let’s admit.
-Those nasty, stingy and hard-to-breath hours of our life make the darker side more prominent than how God is moving in our lives.
+Those nasty, stingy and hard-to-breathe hours of our life make the darker side more prominent than how God is moving in our lives.

 Remember the story in Acts 16?

-Those men of God -- Paul and Silas -- were stripped and beaten for smashing the plans of the the people who were making money through a fortune teller who was delivered when Paul commanded the harassing spirit to leave that woman.
+Those men of God — Paul and Silas — were stripped and beaten for smashing the plans of the the people who were making money through a fortune teller.She was delivered when Paul commanded the harassing spirit to leave her.

 They were ultimately thrown into the prison.